Variational inequalities on unbounded domains for zero-sum singular-controller vs. stopper games: The Variational Inequality

 We want to take limits as $\eps,\delta\to 0$ and pass the limits under expectations.
 To do that we notice that $X^{[n,\nu]}_{s-}\in\overline B_m$ for all $s\in[0,\rho_{m}]$, $\P_x$-a.s.
 Then the terms under the integral with respect to `$\ud s$' are bounded thanks to Assumption \ref{ass:gen2}, Lemma \ref{lem:bndobstpen2} and Lemma \ref{thm:gradpenbnd}.
 Since $\nabla u^{\eps,\delta}$ is also bounded by $N_1(m)$ (Proposition \ref{prop:gradbndU} with $m_0$ therein replaced by $m$), the integrals with respect to the control are bounded by $N_1(m) \nu_{T-t}$, which is square integrable by definition of $\cA_t$.
-Finally, recall that $u^{\eps,\delta}$ has quadratic growth by Lemma \ref{lem:polygrow} and notice that
+This reasoning does not apply to the final jump in the sum, because that jump could bring the process $X^{[n,\nu]}$ outside the ball $B_m$ if $\rho_m\le\tau$.
+It is therefore convenient to isolate that term from the sum and rewrite